quicwg/base-drafts/draft-ietf-quic-transport.md

 number of random bytes following it are set to unpredictable values.
 The last 16 bytes of the datagram contain a Stateless Reset Token.

 A stateless reset will be interpreted by a recipient as a packet with a short header.
-For the packet to appear as valid, the Random Bits field needs to include at least 182 bits of random or unpredictable values (or 24 bytes, less the two fixed bits).
+For the packet to appear as valid, the Random Bits field needs to include at least 182 bits of data (or 24 bytes, less the two fixed bits).
 This is intended to allow for a destination connection ID of the maximum length permitted, with a minimal packet number, and payload.
 The Stateless Reset Token corresponds to the minimum expansion of the packet protection AEAD.
 More random bytes might be necessary if the endpoint could have negotiated a packet protection scheme with a larger minimum AEAD expansion.

 An endpoint SHOULD NOT send a stateless reset that is significantly larger than the packet it receives.
 Endpoints MUST discard packets that are too small to be